Scouting in Arizona: Grand Canyon Council

 The Grand Canyon Council serves Scouts in Arizona and New Mexico, offering Cub Scouts and Scouts BSA to boys and girls ages 5 through 18.
 Additionally ages 14 through 21 can be involved with Venturing, a high adventure outdoor program or in Learning for Life, a career-based program.

 In 1916, the Globe Council was founded, ending in 1919.
 In 1925, the Verde Council (#0715) was founded.
 It merged into the Yavapai-Mohave Council in 1927.

 In 1921, the Phoenix Council (#010) was founded, changing its name to the Maricopa County Council (#010) in 1923.
 The Maricopa County council changed its name to the Roosevelt Council in 1924.
 In 1922, the Yavapai District was founded, changing its name to the Yavapai & Mohave Counties Council (#012) in 1924.
 In 1926, Yavapai and Mohave Counties changed its name to Yavapai-Mohave Council (#012).
 In 1922, the Grand Canyon Council was founded.
 It merged into Yavapai-Mohave in 1929.
 The combined councils changed their names to the Northern Arizona Council.
 In 1934, the council was disbanded and service was taken over by Direct Service.

 The Three G Council (#009) was formed in 1943, changing its name to the Copper Council in 1962.
 In 1977, the Copper Council merged into the Theodore Roosevelt Council (#010).
 In 1993, the Theodore Roosevelt Council reformed into Grand Canyon Council (#010).
+Note that this is unrelated to Theodore Roosevelt Council (#386), previously known as Nassau County Council, located in New York.
+That Council took their current name in 1997.